jackellishsieh/InferenceSolver/README.md

 4. Once all relevant questions have been answered, the program will output the solution file as *solution.tex*
 7. To restart, enter `(reset) (run)`

 Running the Jess engine using the provided Main.java file provides additional debug information about the facts in working memory.

-## Acknowledgments
-Thank you to Dr. Bune Bloomquist for help with the statistics!